Franc-Zar/CTFsWriteups/CakeCTF-2023/web/countryDB/countryDB.md

 length of provided code should == 2 and no apostrophe should be inside it.
 So basically you cannot provide strings different from a country code (e.g. IT).

-However this check can be easily bypassed because there is no check on what `code` type actually is:
+However this condition can be easily bypassed because there is no check on what `code` type actually is:

 ```python
 >>> code = ["I can write anything i want", "and code length will be always two"]